kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 3. **The Freedom not to Speak** – No person can be forced to share their ideas or to talk to any person.
 4. **The Freedom not to Listen** – No person can be forced to listen to ideas or any person.

-The freedom to speak without obstruction includes all things used by social media to limit the reach of people, be it with throttling, de-ranking, shadow-banning, de-platforming, or similar tactics.
+The freedom to speak without obstruction includes all things used by social media to limit the reach of people, be it throttling, de-ranking, shadow-banning, deplatforming, or similar tactics.
 It means nobody needs to worry somebody is coming for their job, friends, or life when they speak up.

 The freedom to listen includes that ideas don’t get hidden or the access to them get obstructed in any matter, be it with warning labels, hiding the ideas, or making them “adult-only” (even though they don’t violate any youth law).

 The freedom not to speak includes that people can stay silent if they wish, and nobody can force you to take positions.
 Nobody has to tell you to put gender pronouns in your email or profile, nobody has to tell you to “bow a knee” or proclaim “silence is violence.”

-The freedom not to listen includes that a person can mute or block any person they don’t want to interact with.
+The freedom not to listen includes that a person can mute or block any person they want to avoid interacting with.

 Bad ideas can be defeated only with good ideas, blocking them doesn’t make them go away, they go somewhere else, somewhere hidden.
 The result might be more extreme ideas if they go unchallenged in echo chambers.
 We want bad ideas out in the open to expose them to the light of truth.
 If they can’t defend their position, they lose and go away.
 Blocking them makes them more attractive.